15 Best Things to Do in Newtown (CT)

 Catherine Violet Hubbard Animal Sanctuary

 The name Newtown also evokes a tragedy, the Sandy Hook Elementary School Shooting of 2012.
-One of the 27 victims was six-year-old Catherine Violet Hubbard, who had a love for animals and whose dream was to run an animal sanctuary when she grew up.
+One of the 27 victims was six-year-old Catherine Violet Hubbard.
+She had a love for animals and her dream was to run an animal sanctuary when she grew up.

 In her memory, the Catherine Violet Hubbard Foundation was set up to found a sanctuary, as “a place of peace and compassion for people to come together and connect with animals and nature”.
-As of 2019 the foundation has already helped rehome hundreds of animals through its programmes.
+When I went to press, the foundation had already helped rehome hundreds of animals through its programs.

-In 2014 the foundation received a 34-acre plot in the centre of Newtown from the State of Connecticut.
+In 2014 the foundation received a 34-acre plot in the center of Newtown from the State of Connecticut.

-This expanse of rolling meadows bounded by woodland will be the setting for the sanctuary facility, made up of a wildlife rehabilitation centre, farm animal refuge and adoption centre.
+This expanse of rolling meadows bounded by woodland will be the setting for the sanctuary facility.
+This will be made up of a wildlife rehabilitation center, farm animal refuge and adoption center.

-For the time being, the site is a peaceful place of quiet contemplation, open to the public.
+For the time being, the site is a peaceful place of quiet contemplation, open to the public, while staging a variety of seasonal events.

 10. Paugussett State Forest